 The evening concluded with Courtney Kemp, Writer and Producer, presenting the Corporate Leadership Award to STARZ.
 Accepting the award was Jon Feltheimer, CEO, Lionsgate.

 During the evening, THF showcased a silent auction with more than 30 items and exciting experiences donated by companies supporting the dinner, including tickets to the 2020 Super Bowl and Billy Joel at Madison Square Garden, and to tapings of “The Tonight Show Starring Jimmy Fallon,” and “The Late Show with Stephen Colbert.”

-Earlier in the day, THF hosted its 6th annual Diversity Meet & Greet for Internship Program alumni and Talent Development members who are actively seeking full-time positions in the media industry.
+Earlier in the day, THF hosted its 6th annual Diversity Meet & Greet for Internship Program alumni who are actively seeking full-time positions in the media industry.
 Representatives and recruiters from 24 companies interviewed and networked with attendees.